$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD approach: Decay amplitudes

 \section{Decay amplitudes}

 The total decay amplitudes for the considered decay modes $B^0_{(s)} \to \eta_c K\pi$ in this work are given as follows:

-where $G_F=1.16639\times 10^{-5}$ GeV$^{-2}$ is the Fermi coupling constant and $V_{ij}$'s are the Cabibbo-Kobayashi-Maskawa matrix elements.
-The superscript $LL$, $LR$, and $SP$ refers to the contributions from $(V-A)\otimes(V-A)$, $(V-A)\otimes(V+A)$ and $(S-P)\otimes(S+P)$ operators, respectively.
-The explicit amplitudes $\mathcal{F(M)}$ from the factorizable (nonfactorizable) diagrams in Fig.~\ref{fig:fig1} can be obtained straightforwardly just by replacing the twist-2 or twist-3 DAs of the $\pi\pi$ and $KK$ system with the corresponding twists of the $K\pi$ ones in Eqs.~(\ref{eq:phi1s})-(\ref{eq:phi3s}), (\ref{eq:phi1p})-(\ref{eq:phi3p}) and (\ref{eq:phi1d})-(\ref{eq:phi3d}), since the kaon-pion distribution amplitudes considered in this work (Eqs.~(\ref{eq:fuliye2}), (\ref{eq:pwavekpi}) and (\ref{eq:dwavekpi})) have the same Lorentz structure as that of two-pion (kaon) ones in Refs.~\cite{epjc76-675,epjc79-792}.
+where $G_F=1.16639\times 10^{-5}$ GeV$^{-2}$ is the Fermi coupling constant and the $V_{ij}$'s are the Cabibbo-Kobayashi-Maskawa matrix elements.
+The superscripts $LL$, $LR$, and $SP$ refer to the contributions from $(V-A)\otimes(V-A)$, $(V-A)\otimes(V+A)$, and $(S-P)\otimes(S+P)$ operators, respectively.
+The explicit amplitudes $\mathcal{F(M)}$ from the factorizable (nonfactorizable) diagrams in Fig.~\ref{fig:fig1} can be obtained straightforwardly by replacing the twist-2 or twist-3 DAs of the $\pi\pi$ and $KK$ systems with the corresponding twists of the $K\pi$ ones in Eqs.~(\ref{eq:phi1s})--(\ref{eq:phi3s}), (\ref{eq:phi1p})--(\ref{eq:phi3p}), and (\ref{eq:phi1d})--(\ref{eq:phi3d}), since the kaon-pion distribution amplitudes considered in this work [Eqs.~(\ref{eq:fuliye2}), (\ref{eq:pwavekpi}), and (\ref{eq:dwavekpi})] have the same Lorentz structure as the two-pion (kaon) ones in Refs.~\cite{epjc76-675,epjc79-792}.

+The Wilson coefficients $C_i$ are evaluated at the corresponding scale $t$.
+At $m_W$ scale, the Wilson coefficients at the NLO level can be written in the following form (as in Ref.~\cite{rmp681125}):